 Why we love Kona Honu Divers: They are a Hawaii Ocean Watch Green List member, providing eco-friendly adventures and dives, while maintaining the highest diving standards in Hawaii.

-Best Small Group Manta Ray Snorkel: Anelakai Adventures
+Best Unique Manta Ray Snorkel: Anelakai Adventures

 Head out on a double-hull outrigger canoe for a unique manta ray night snorkel tour.
 This is the ideal small group tour.
 You depart from Keauhou Bay and paddle just 10 minutes to your snorkeling spot.
 Then you have approximately 30-40 minutes in the water experiencing the manta rays up close.